USEPA/CompTox-ExpoCast-httk/README.md

 This R package provides data and models for prediction toxicokinetics (chemical absorption, distribution, metabolism, and excretion by the body).
-The models are design to be parameterized with chemical-specific in vitro (animal free) measurments.
+The models are design to be parameterized with chemical-specific in vitro (animal free) measurements.
 The predictions can be used for traditional dosimetry as well as in vivo-in vitro extrapolation (IVIVE) of in vitro bioactivity testing data (for example, ToxCast).
 See Breen et al.
 (2021, <https://doi.org/10.1080/17425255.2021.1935867>) for a recent review.